Neduncheran1/3.-Design-and-Simulation-of-half-wave-rectifier-controlled-by-a-thyristor/README.md

 ## APPARATUS REQUIRED
 •	MATLAB
 ## PROCEDURE
-1. Open MATLAB and click on the icon for SIMULINK as shown below
+1. Open MATLAB and click on the icon for SIMULINK as shown belown
  <img width="522" height="376" alt="image" src="https://github.com/user-attachments/assets/10099b36-8e13-4c8b-836a-053a0059af89" />

 Another way is to open is through START icon of MATLAB Start ⇒ Simulink ⇒ Library  browser.